CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

-**This key take-outs are best tackled if you first scan te file "AALE - Most Salient Point Mid-Summer 2019 .md" (INSERT LINK)**
+**This key take-outs are best tackled if you first scan te file "AALE-3rd-Session-Most-Salient-Points-Summer-2019 .md" (INSERT LINK)**